Ghost airports highlight risks as Modi spends to grow

 India’s main hubs, meanwhile, are bursting at the seams, slowing airlines’ ability to expand in a vast country where they should be supporting economic growth.

 “They (the government) need to realise it’s not a case of ‘build the airport and we will come’,” said Sanjiv Kapoor, chief operating officer at SpiceJet Ltd (SPJT.BO).
-The private sector airline last year ceased flying to a new airport in the southern Indian city of Mysore because of insufficient demand.
+The private sector airline last year ceased flying to a new airport in Mysore because of insufficient demand.

 India’s ghost terminals were built largely by the previous government, which planned 200 ‘no frills’ airports, encouraged by rising air travel and the need to connect far-flung regions.